beingayesha777/PDC/README.md

 - `rlock` → Example demonstrating RLock (Reentrant Lock)
 - `semaphore` → Example demonstrating Semaphore

+### Chapter 3/
+- All files and programs related to Chapter 3 (parallel concepts, examples, tasks)

+### Chapter 4/
+- All files, programs, and implementations related to Chapter 4

+---

+## Requirements
+- Python 3.x
+- NumPy
+- mpi4py (if using MPI programs)
+- Any additional Python libraries used inside the chapter codes

 ---

 ## About
 This repository was created entirely online using Git commands via Replit Shell.